Click to expand questions

 On a student visa, you can work part-time to help cover your living expenses (food + transport).

 (Click to choose an Intensive Course).

-Feel free to send us an enquiry and we can help you; don't stress.
+Feel free to send us an enquiry and we can help you decide.

 + age requirement?

-The age requirement depends on the course; it is either 14, 15, 16 or 18+.
+The minimum age depends on the course.
+It is always either 14, 15, 16 or 18+.
 Please see the respective course page to check.

 If you or your child are a bit too young; you can still apply now to save your spot for next year.

-And we do not have an age limit; you can never be too old.
-You are welcome in Japan!
+And we do not have an age limit; you can never be too old to learn.

 + What about accommodation?

-Yes we help you decide on accommodation, too.
-Please decide on a course & contact us before accommodation, since it changes depending on the location.
+We help you decide on accommodation, too!
+Please decide on a course before accommodation, since it changes depending on the location.